 Sure, I understand, this is a touristy place and prices are for tourists and as long as the quality is at least decent, there’s no reason to complain… but I do complain because most people claim that Prague is budget friendly.
 It is not!

 I actually read recently that prices in Prague are twice as high as those in other cities in Czechia.
-Not really sure if this is true… but it sure is expensive!
+Not really sure if this is true… but it sure feels expensive!

 It’s a bit of a vicious circle here: Prague is extremely popular and everybody praises it, therefore thousands of tourists are flooding its streets each day, just like me, only to complain that it’s way too crowded.
 Again, just like me.